-2. The Date of Authorization for Issuance of the Financial Statements and Procedures for Authorization
+2. The Date of Authorisation for Issuance of the Parent Company Only Financial Statements and Procedures for Authorisation

-These consolidated financial statements were authorized for issuance by the Board of Directors on March 9, 2023.
+The parent company only financial statements were authorised for issuance by the Board of Directors on March 9, 2023.

 - 3. Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") that came into effect as endorsed by the Financial Supervisory Commission ("FSC")